linux-nvme/nvme-cli/doc/rst/ioctl.rst

   On success, set to the namespace id that was created

 ``__u32 timeout``
-  Overide the default timeout to this value in milliseconds;
+  Override the default timeout to this value in milliseconds;
   set to 0 to use the system default.

 ``__u8 csi``